 Seat height: 18 in.

 Shown here in Sapele Traite Ambre wood/finish.
-Also available in cerused, ebonized, and three proprietary sapele wood tones.
+Also available in cerused, ebonized, and two proprietary sapele wood tones.
 Other wood species, including walnut and cherry, are available as a custom order.